"That's your problem."

 - Warcraft Universe:

 - Cairne (and Baine) Bloodhoof, Illidan (and Malfurion) Stormrage, Sylvanas (and Alleria and Vereesa) Windrunner, Magni (and Bran and Muradin) Bronzebeard, Alastair Bentstaff, Gann Stonespire and Melgromm Highmountain.
-Most of the Loads and Loads of Characters in the series, significant or incidental, have this.
+Most of the characters in the series, significant or incidental, have this.
 It seems likely that the developers used some sort of random name generator, feeding it with words like "Rage," "Fire," or "Blood."
 Rage is the most overused name-element.
 Ragefire Chasm, Ragetotem, Stormrage, Bloodrage, even just the "rage" used by the Warrior class, are some examples.

 - Everyone in Wrath of the Lich King is some variant of Mary Chillydeath or Frank Zombiesnow.